 PokerStars has agreed to a $731 million money-laundering settlement with the U.S. government that includes reimbursement for some customers whose funds were frozen when the feds cracked down on the gambling sites.

-PokerStars also will acquire the assets of its former competitor, Full Tilt Poker, as part of the agreement, the companies said today, leaving PokerStars as the largest online poker site in the world.
+PokerStars also will acquire the assets of its former competitor, Full Tilt Poker, as part of the agreement, the companies said today.

 On April 15, 2011, the Department of Justice halted the U.S. operations of PokerStars, Full Tilt and Absolute Poker, the three largest online poker companies operating in the U.S., alleging illegal gambling and money laundering, and cutting off a source of income for online professional gamblers across the country.